nagasudhirpulla/taming_python/blog/skills/flask_blueprints.md

 * flask `url_for` function can be used to easily used to create relative URLs for a route within a blueprint or for a specific blueprint route

 ### Create a Flask Blueprint
-The following python code serves a page `home.html` from the `templates` folder at the root URL.
-Also the `theme.css` is linked from the `static/styles` folder

 ```py
 # src/controllers/books.py
 from flask import Blueprint, render_template